TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 });
 ```

-We don't need to set modify any of its options as the defaults all meet the [password storage recommendations set by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#introduction) (Open Worldwide Application Security Project).
+We don't need to modify any of its options, as the defaults all meet the [password storage recommendations set by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#introduction) (Open Worldwide Application Security Project).
 Now in our `POST /login` middleware, we can also use argon2 to verify the submitted password against the stored salted hash:

 ```javascript
 app.post("/login", async (req, res, next) => {